-What do you enjoy about the program?
+What did you most enjoy about the program?

 I am thankful for all the global opportunities that are provided.
 Not all Universities are able to offer such great enrichment activities.
 Aimee Church

-You recently won the EY ‘Survive the Panel’ competition where students from around the country had the opportunity to pitch a new start-up idea.
+You won the EY ‘Survive the Panel’ competition where students from around the country had the opportunity to pitch a new start-up idea.
 Over 270 teams applied, four made it to the final and you won!
 Tell us about this experience and what it means for your career?

 To be honest I didn’t expect to get as far as I did, I’m still in a little bit of shock!
 In fact, another University of Melbourne team took out second prize and won the people’s choice award.
 A great result for the home side!

 My idea was a virtual reality language app, where people can learn via immersion.
 I’ve never pitched an idea to anyone, let alone to a room of 80 people, so the concept was quite intimidating.
 Fortunately, EY provided me with a mentor, Robert Dalton, who helped shape my product into a business – a valuable lesson for any entrepreneur!
-Importantly, the event has helped me to build a brand as a job seeker, which is very important in the current job market.

 MBS teaches students a lot about the power of networking, and provides opportunities to meet the right people.
 This has possibly been one of the most useful competencies that I’ve developed.